 Search Tips and Advice

-The Keyword search box is found at the top left of every page throughout the archive and allows you to enter a term, name, date or any other piece of information and carry out a search on it.
+The Keyword search box is found at the top right of every page throughout the archive and allows you to enter a term, name, date or any other piece of information and carry out a search on it.
 This search will look for all instances of your search terms and provide a wide but relatively unrefined set of results.
 The Basic Keyword search function also facilitates searches on less obvious terms - such as choreographic concepts and abstract ideas drawn upon in the process of developing a particular piece or analytical texts.

 Quick Search Tips

 - Try to be as precise as possible when entering search terms, check multiple spellings if your search is initially unsuccessful.